codepress/admin-columns/readme.txt

 = Can I sort or filter columns? =

-Sorting and filtering are available in **Admin Columns Pro**, allowing you to quickly find the content you need across large datasets.
+Sorting and filtering are available in **Admin Columns Pro**, so you can quickly find what you're looking for.

 = Can I edit content directly from the list table? =